 - Go to the admin area and click Projects (under 'Project Settings').

-- Click Delete (in the 'Crucible Settings' column) for the project you wish to remove.
+- Click the bin icon (in the 'Actions' column) for the project you wish to remove.

 Was this helpful?